macroscian/guermantes/content/post/2020-04-20-the-science.md

 evidence when a further round of the scientic process is undertaken.

-Using *the science* to answer questions that aren't purely scientific, or even entirely well-formed, is cloaking a necessarily politcal decision in order to protect the messenger from any adverse effects.
-For instance, how is it possible to give a scientific answer to when to stop lockdown, without giving any criterion of success (pondering the (trolley problem)[https://en.wikipedia.org/wiki/Trolley_problem] for a moment should quickly relieve one of the notion that there's an obvious definition of success).
+Using *the science* to answer questions that aren't purely scientific, or even entirely well-formed, is cloaking a necessarily political decision in order to protect the messenger from any adverse effects.
+For instance, how is it possible to give a scientific answer to when to stop lockdown, without giving any criterion of success (pondering the [trolley problem](https://en.wikipedia.org/wiki/Trolley_problem) for a moment should quickly relieve one of the notion that there's an obvious definition of success).
 The problem of balancing e.g. economic with medical impact of such a decision is necessarily deepy embedded in how